 - Direct traffic includes any time Google Analytics can’t determine how a user ended up on your website.
 Most often, direct traffic occurs when people come to your site by typing in your URL.

 - Social traffic occurs when user finds your website through social media platforms.

 - Referral traffic is traffic that comes to your website from another site that has linked to yours.

 Google Analytics will also report how long users stay on the site and the pages that users engage with the most.
 By looking at the bounce rate, you’ll be able to tell if the content on a given page is engaging enough for users to want to continue exploring your website.

 Examining the landing and exiting page metrics will also provide insights on how users are interacting with your site.
 For example, if you notice one page sees a lot more people exiting than others, it may be time to update this page and add more relevant content.

 If your brand runs pay-per-click ads, you will also be able to determine how well your ads and campaigns are performing with Google Analytics.
 Impressions will tell you how many people see your ad, but you’ll want to look at other metrics to determine how effective your campaign is.
 Cost-per-click means that you only pay when the ad is clicked.
 Click-through-rate is the percentage of people that actually click on the ad.
 Lastly, conversion rates are based on a predetermined action (such as subscribing or buying a product) that people complete after clicking on the ad.

 Google Ads can be confusing when you are setting up campaigns for the first time.
 We recommend taking an online course or working with a professional ad agency to run the most efficient campaigns possible and maximize your ROI.

-Rank Fuse Interactive is a digital marketing agency that specializes in SEO and PPC.
+Rank Fuse Digital Marketing is a digital marketing agency that specializes in SEO and PPC.
 Our specialists can help your business interpret Google Analytics data and make optimizations to enhance digital marketing performance.
 For more information, contact us today!